fl9mdasif/course-management-with-auth/README.md

 ## 12. [Validation-with-Zod](#Validation-with-Zod)

-Implemented proper error handling throughout the application.
+Implementeded proper error handling throughout the application.
 Using global error handling middleware to catch and handle errors, providing appropriate error responses with status codes and error messages.

 ## Endpoints: